Truebill Review: Save Up To $729/Year Using This Budget Tracking App

 Pros & Cons

-Once you sync your bank account, Truebill is a breeze to navigate.
+- Easy to use - Once you sync your bank account, Truebill is a breeze to navigate.
 The app is intuitive and well laid out, making it easy to take advantage of all of their features.
 Canceling or negotiating a bill requires a simple click and reviewing your finances is downright simple.

-Truebill can save you heaps of money each month and help you get unsubscribed from dozens of unwanted memberships without needing to invest hours of your own time.
+- The savings are hard to beat - Truebill can save you heaps of money each month and help you get unsubscribed from dozens of unwanted memberships without needing to invest hours of your own time.
 This is a great tool for anyone who fell victim to subscription boxes or monthly memberships that simply aren’t benefiting your life or bank account.

-Truebill also offers automated savings features in its Smart Savings feature that works hand-in-hand with its budgeting tools to help you grow your savings while also reducing your monthly expenses.
+- Automated savings - Truebill also offers automated savings features in its Smart Savings feature that works hand-in-hand with its budgeting tools to help you grow your savings while also reducing your monthly expenses.
 Again, this feature lets you schedule how much you want to save and the app will ensure it happens.

-It’s time-consuming to negotiate bills, which is why Truebill charges a percentage of any bills cut or reduced.
+- No truly free version - It’s time-consuming to negotiate bills, which is why Truebill charges a percentage of any bills cut or reduced.
 With this in mind, I think they should offer a free version to show users how much they can save, perhaps offering a limited number of cancellations (while still charging 40% if money is saved).

 Truebill vs. competitors